cloudfoundry/csb-brokerpak-gcp/docs/installation.md

 > if you use *scripts/gcp-create-mysql-db.sh* to create the mysql metadata database for the broker, these steps are already done.

 ### Authorized Network ID
-When using private service connections, the ID for the VPC network must provided in the `authorized_network_id` parameter when creating service instances.
+When using private service connections, the ID for the VPC network must be provided in the `authorized_network_id` parameter when creating service instances.
 To get the ID of the given network, use

 ```
 gcloud compute networks list --filter="name=$GCP_PAS_NETWORK" --uri